State of nature: Karl Marx

-Karl Marx's concept of primitive communism—or the economic mode of production before the development of class systems—may be seen as analogous to the state of nature.
+Marx criticized the accounts given by thinkers like Rousseau as projections of contemporary society onto an imagined past, rejecting the notion of a "fictitious primordial condition" as pseudohistorical.
+For Marx, the "essence of man is no abstraction inherent in each single individual.
+In reality, it is the ensemble of the social relations".
+He uses the term Gattunsgwesen (species-being) to describe human nature, which is realized through free, conscious activity.
+In their "species-life", humans create, articulate, and perceive themselves in their work and in the objective results of that work.
+In other words, what constitutes human good is "the ability to structure the material world in accordance with their own purposes".

+In Das Kapital, Marx affirms that man is a social animal and that the "life-process of society" is based on material production.
+Labor, in turn, is the "process in which both man and Nature participate, and in which man of his own accord starts, regulates, and controls the material re-actions between himself and Nature".
+What distinguishes human labor from that of other animals, Marx argues, is self-consciousness whereby the result of the labor-process had already existed in the imagination of the laborer.
+The attraction of man to the nature of the work is that it "gives play to his bodily and mental powers", and this process "demands that [...] the workman's will be steadily in consonance with his purpose".

 John Rawls

 John Rawls used what amounted to an artificial state of nature.
 To develop his theory of justice, Rawls places everyone in the original position.
 The original position is a hypothetical state of nature used as a thought experiment.
 People in the original position have no society and are under a veil of ignorance that prevents them from knowing how they may benefit from society.
 They lack foreknowledge of their intelligence, wealth, or abilities.
 Rawls reasons that people in the original position would want a society where they had their basic liberties protected and where they had some economic guarantees as well.
 If society were to be constructed from scratch through a social agreement between individuals, these principles would be the expected basis of such an agreement.
 Thus, these principles should form the basis of real, modern societies since everyone should consent to them if society were organized from scratch in fair agreements.